digitalnatives/course_planner/README.md

       If you don't have a database, you can create one by running `gigalixir create_database $APP_NAME` and waiting for it to become `AVAILABLE`.
    5. `git push gigalixir master`
-   6. Run the following command: `gigalixir run $APP_NAME Elixir.CoursePlanner.ReleaseTasks seed`
+   6. `gigalixir run $APP_NAME Elixir.CoursePlanner.ReleaseTasks seed`